RifadulHaque/Moving-Robot/README.md

 Program which can make a robot draw and move on an xy plane

 Project done by:
-Paul Westenberg
+Paul Westenberg,
-Rifadul Haque
+Rifadul Haque,
 Erfan Reza

 Project Description